MJoergen/x16-nexys4ddr/log.md

 I'm now running the official r34 ROM on the Nexys 4 DDR board !!

+The only caveat is that it takes nearly 3 hours to generate a bit-file, where the bulk of the time is spent reading the 128 kByte ROM image.
+I don't know why this takes so long, and I've filed yet another issue on Xilinx' forum.

 Next step is to get the SD card working, as well implementing the remaining VERA modes.